 We told you this was going to be a problem, and asked point-blank: Why would a company gearing up for production of its make-or-break product be laying off experienced staff?

-With too much competition and too much debt, there's no space left for fun and games.
+With too much competition and too much debt, there was no space left for fun and games.
 An update in light of recent news.

 A couple of last year's ad leaders reaped big rewards for their pricey Superbowl spots